mikhailshilkov/mikhailio-hugo/content/berlin-iac-workshop/getting-ready/index.md

 To make the workshop as productive as possible, I want to ask you to complete several preparation steps in advance.
 The steps are outlined below.

-## Join the Slack Channel

-If you haven't yet, I suggest joining a private Slack channel where we can discuss any issues or questions.
-We will also use this Slack channel during the workshop.

-To join:

-1. If you are already a member of Serverless Forum Slack space, go to step 4.

-2. Otherwise, go to [this page](https://wt-serverless-seattle.run.webtask.io/serverless-forum-signup?webtask_no_cache=1) and submit your email to get an invitation.

-3. Complete the registration at Serverless Forum Slack space.

-4. DM me on Serverless Forum slack, I'm "Mikhail Shilkov" there.

-5. I invite you to the private channel and give further instructions.

-If you have any issues, find my other contacts at the [About Me](http://localhost:1313/about/) page.

 ## Laptop

 Bring your own laptop!
 Any relatively modern laptop should be fine: we won't use anything beyond CLI commands, an editor, and basic HTTP requests via curl or browser.